 Want to see more ghost tour reviews?

 Was this review of America’s most haunted hotel ghost tour helpful or interesting?
 Was there anything that left you wanting more?
 Have you taken any other good ghost tours around Eureka Springs?
-If you’ve been on the Crescent Hotel ghost hunt yourself (or stayed the night in a haunted hotel room there), was this review accurate?
+If you’ve been on the Crescent Hotel ghost hunt yourself (or stayed the night in a haunted room there), was this review accurate?
 Did you catch any ghosts (or ghost cats) on camera?